2020–21 Ottawa Senators season: Team business

 The team introduced three new jerseys for the season.
 Two were updated versions of the team's original jerseys used from 1992–1997 and a third was a "Reverse Retro" incorporating the style of the black original jersey, using red as the base colour instead.

 In December 2020, the team announced a seven-year lease extension with the city of Belleville, Ontario, to host their American Hockey League affiliate, the Belleville Senators, through the 2026–27 AHL season.
 However, due the COVID-19 pandemic, the Belleville Senators played their delayed-start season in Ottawa at the Canadian Tire Centre instead.

 As there were ongoing restrictions amidst the COVID-19 pandemic, the start of the season was delayed and the Senators were granted permission by the provincial government to play in its home arena as long as it was without spectators.
 Owner Eugene Melnyk made public his proposal to seat up to 6,000 fans, but withdrew the proposal after criticism.

-In January 2021, former team general John Muckler passed away and was honoured at the first game.
-Muckler was the team's general manager when the team played in the 2007 Stanley Cup Final.
-Also in January 2021, the team's former head of graphic design Kevin Caradonna passed away.
+In January 2021, former team general John Muckler died and was honoured at the first game.
+Muckler was the team's general manager when the team played in the 2007 Stanley Cup Finals.
+Also in January 2021, the team's former head of graphic design Kevin Caradonna died.
 Caradonna had designed the "forward-facing" logo used from 1997 until 2020 and the team's mascot "Spartacat."

 In February 2021, the Brampton Beast, the team's ECHL affiliate, announced that it had ceased operations permanently.
 The team had been one of several ECHL teams to voluntarily suspend operations before the 2020–21 season due to the COVID-19 pandemic.

 Off-season

 The Senators parted ways with long-time goaltender Craig Anderson, announcing that they would not offer him a new contract.
 The team also parted ways with forward Bobby Ryan, buying out his contract.
 The team did not offer contracts to Mark Borowiecki and Anthony Duclair.
 The team also traded players on the long-term injured list: Marian Gaborik and Anders Nilsson to the Tampa Bay Lightning, who used the contracts for salary cap relief.

-On the second day of the 2020 NHL Entry Draft, the team traded for veteran Pittsburgh Penguins goaltender Matt Murray, giving up a 2020 second-round pick and Jonathan Gruden, a 2018 fourth-round pick.
+On the second day of the 2020 NHL entry draft, the team traded for veteran Pittsburgh Penguins goaltender Matt Murray, giving up a 2020 second-round pick and Jonathan Gruden, a 2018 fourth-round pick.
 The team picked up several veterans in trades, including Braydon Coburn, Erik Gudbranson, Cedric Paquette, Derek Stepan, and Austin Watson.
-The team acquired NHL veterans Evgenii Dadonov and Alexander Galchenyuk as free agents.
+The team acquired NHL veterans Evgenii Dadonov and Alex Galchenyuk as free agents.